fommil/fpmortals/manuscript/wip.md

 ~~~~~~~~

 because `JsMagnoliaEncoder.gen` has a higher priority than the `implicit` on the
 companion of `Foo`.
-Magnolia does try to avoid these problems, but it does not
+Magnolia tries to hijack the compiler to avoid these
-always succeed, and it is silent when it picks something we did not intend.
-Full
+problems, and often does, but it does not always succeed.
+It is also silent when
-auto introduces a source of typeclass decoherence.
+it picks something we did not intend: full auto introduces a source of typeclass

-Some typeclass authors go one step further and put the `implicit def` on the
+decoherence.
+Some typeclass authors go one step further and put the `implicit
-companion of the typeclass, so there is no way to opt out.
-Such code should be
+def` on the companion of the typeclass, so you can't even opt out.

-terminated... immediately!
+TL;DR don't do full auto derivation, and don't let your friends do it either.

 ## TODO Shapeless